rancher/docs/content/rancher/v2.x/en/catalog/_index.md

     	Similar in user experience to Helm Stable, but this catalog is filled with applications in **beta**.

  **Result**: The chosen catalogs are enabled.
 Wait a few minutes for Rancher to replicate the catalog charts.
-When replication completes, you'll be able to see them in any of your projects by selecting **Catalog Apps** from the main menu.
+When replication completes, you'll be able to see them in any of your projects by selecting **Apps** from the main menu.
+>**Note:** In Rancher 2.0 and 2.1 select **Catalogs Apps* from the main menu.

 ## Adding Custom Catalogs